nextflow-io/nextflow/docs/dsl2.md

 ### Module directory

+*New in version `22.10.0`*

-As of version `22.10.0`, the module can be defined as a directory whose name matches the module name and contains a script named `main.nf`.
+The module can be defined as a directory whose name matches the module name and contains a script named `main.nf`.
 For example:

 ```
 some